Ketel Marte Preview, Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks, including Ketel Marte (.222 batting average in his past 10 games), take on starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Monday at 10:10 PM ET.
+Ketel Marte -- 1-for-3 with a double in his last game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Clayton Kershaw on the hill, on August 29 at 10:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Reds.
+In his last game he had a one-hit showing (1-for-3) against the Dodgers.

 Ketel Marte Game Info & Props vs. the Dodgers